Personal Memoirs of U. S. Grant: Composition

-Twain moved in to Grant's New York City townhouse and remained literally at Grant's side while the dying man wrote up his life.
+Twain moved into Grant's New York City townhouse and remained literally at Grant's side while the dying man wrote up his life.
 Twain provided literary and copy editing at all stages of the book's composition, often offering advice on a page-by-page basis as he sat next to his furiously scribbling friend.
-Despite his worsening condition and the constant pain it produced, Grant wrote as a man possessed.
+Despite his worsening condition and the constant pain it produced, Twain said that Grant wrote as a man possessed.
 During the evenings Twain would read all pages produced during that day and make suggestions to enhance consistency and tone.
 These evening readings often amounted to an astonishing fifty pages of draft, a pace that Grant maintained for more than four months.